a20351766/udo.1.4.0/docs/source/network/network.md

 are central to the communication between network and organization components.
 Just like peers and orderers, a client application will have an identity that associates it with an organization.
-In our example, client application A1 is associated with organization R1; and although it is outside the Fabric blockchain network, it is connected to it via the channel C1.
+In our example, client application A1 is associated with organization R1; and although it is outside the UDO blockchain network, it is connected to it via the channel C1.

 It might now appear that A1 can access the ledger L1 directly via P1, but in